Construction Accidents in NY: Who to Contact?

 What should you be careful about?
 Who to seek compensation from?
 When to contact a construction accident attorney?
 Here’s everything you need to know.

 Millions of people work on construction sites around the globe, but it’s not only them who are at risk of work-related injuries.
-Life-threatening or not, these kinds of accidents cripple entire families, taking away their income and drastically lowering their quality of life.
+Life-threatening or not, these kinds of construction accidents in NY cripple entire families, taking away their income and drastically lowering their quality of life.

 It’s absolutely true that you cannot feed the hungry on statistics, though statistics may help us determine construction site culprits that are most responsible for leaving hundreds and hundreds of families afflicted, poor, and hungry every year.